-- A. Scene safety and provider safety are a priority.
+- A. Scene safety and provider safety should be assured prior to initiating care.
 Consider police contact if scene safety is a concern. - B. Refer to restraint protocol as needed, especially as it relates to A.

 Specific Information Needed

 - A. Obtain history of current event; inquire about recent crisis, toxic exposure, drugs, alcohol, emotional trauma, and suicidal or homicidal ideation. - B. Obtain past history; inquire about previous psychiatric and medical problems, medications.